Hit or Sh**: TBS’s THE GUEST BOOK

 Friends and readers, I have a confession to make… I went against the grain and watched not one episode of THE GUEST BOOK, as the format of this section dictates, but two.
 I know, I know, it’s high time I was run out of town, but a man’s gotta do what a man’s gotta do, and when TBS makes it nigh impossible to access their content through avenues your mother wouldn’t frown at, a man’s gotta strike when the iron’s hot.
 In any case, now that TBS is in the limelight due to the critically lauded SEARCH PARTY, they needed a follow-up, and a stronger one than PEOPLE OF EARTH, at that.
 Luckily, that follow-up is easily found in THE GUEST BOOK.
 Riding high off of the cameo-favoring aspects of its format and funny throughout, THE GUEST BOOK is a refreshing break from the increasing dourness of prestige television and the relentless non-jokes of network sitcom revivalism.

 THE GUEST BOOK is an anthology of sorts, although its main plotline seems to hint that it’ll be making progressively longer strides into the more episodic nature of individual episodes.
 In general, the titular guest book contains the account of each guest that stayed in Froggy Cottage.
 Wilfred (Charlie Robinson) and Emma (Aloma Wright) own a cottage getaway in the remote town of Mount Trace.
-In our pilot, Tim (Danny Pudi) and Sandy (Lauren Lapkus) take some time away from their newborn baby in the hopes of rekindling their romance—or, at least Tim hopes so.
-When Sandy makes it clear she’s far more into recuperating on her own terms (lots and lots of wine), Tim makes his way to a nearby strip club, where Vivian (Carly Jibson) gives him the full foot special after a misunderstanding.
+In our pilot, Tim (Danny Pudi) and Sandy (Lauren Lapkus) take some time away from their newborn baby in the hopes of rekindling their romance-or, at least Tim hopes so.
+When Sandy makes it clear she’s far more into recuperating on her own terms (lots and lots of wine), Tim makes his way to a nearby strip club where Strippers Gatlinburg TN may want to work, where Vivian (Carly Jibson) gives him the full foot special after a misunderstanding.
 A little shaken, but not entirely displeased, Tim attempts to return home, only to be stopped by Frank (Lou Wilson), Vivian’s stepson, who videotaped the whole thing.
 Now Tim must wriggle his way out of blackmail and podiatric infidelity.

 The most important part of any comedy is if it’s actually funny, and thankfully, THE GUEST BOOK is one of the few modern show examples I can think of that delivers its humor in clear, identifiable bursts.
 No weird, subtle, quirkiness of dialogue that’s supposed to keep the ship afloat, no ham-fisted attempts at jokes, just no-frills situational comedy that’s built off of the economical character development.
 And thankfully, no sole reliance on excessive vulgarity to donkey punch guffaws out of you (*cough* most HBO comedies *cough*).
 In addition, while my campaign isn’t against the trope in general, it’s nice to have unadulterated escapism every once in awhile, and THE GUEST BOOK doesn’t make any attempts to sprinkle a layer of emotional vulnerability over its head.
 It’s not that the characters are flat or paper thin-in fact, the show’s humorous core is based around their conflicting wants, needs, desires-but rather, they’re all straightforward ones that don’t put on airs in terms of existential malaise, sidestepping the decidedly unfunny nature of other “comedies” such as GIRLS and TRANSPARENT.